monzo/progression-framework/frameworks/design/user-research.md

 ### Collaboration

-You regularly share insight at Monzo, formally and informally, from projects you've run and papers or articles you've read.
-You link insight at Monzo to events happening in the industry and beyond, so you can help your colleagues understand how what we do day-to-day relates to the bigger picture of solving customer problems.
+You regularly share insight at Bright, formally and informally, from projects you've run and papers or articles you've read.
+You link insight at Bright to events happening in the industry and beyond, so you can help your colleagues understand how what we do day-to-day relates to the bigger picture of solving customer problems.
 You're a strong facilitator and teams function better when you're around.

 ---